Magatama: In popular culture

 In The Legend of Zelda: Skyward Sword and The Legend of Zelda: Tears of the Kingdom, the Amber Relics, Dusk Relics, and Secret Stones are all based on the magatama.

 In the Ace Attorney series, a magatama is frequently cited as the source of an ability that lets its wearer determine people's true intentions.

 In Gamera: Guardian of the Universe and its sequels, magatama are used to psychically connect Gamera to human characters.

 In Unconnected Marketeers, the 18th installment of Touhou Project, the character Misumaru Tamatsukuri is able to craft magatama.
 Aunn Komano, introduced in the 16th installment, Hidden Star in Four Seasons, has her ears designed in the shape of magatama.
 Keiki Haniyasushin from the 17th installment, Wily Beast and Weakest Creature wears a magatama necklace.

 In Blue Eye Samurai, the main character Mizu wore a blue magatama on her katana.

 In Miraculous: Tales of Ladybug & Cat Noir, the Kwagatama charms named after the magatama serve as a symbol of a bond between the kwami and their holder.

 In Shin Megami Tensei III: Nocturne, magatamas appear in the form of parasitic, insect-like creatures that grant their human hosts special, demonic powers.

 In Ghostwire: Tokyo, magatamas are made of jade and are used for upgrading Akito's abilities.
 They can be obtained through side missions (37), and street stalls (three).

 In Ōkami and its spiritual successor Ōkamiden, one of the weapon options (rosaries) are based on Amaterasu's magatama.

 In The Irregular at Magic High School, magatama are a class of magical Relics with the ability to store magic sequences.

 In Blue Seed, magatama are used as vessels to contain mitama which bestow power to those implanted with them.
 The series' plot is based on the Izumo cycle from Japanese mythology.

 In Sailor Moon, Sailor Uranus' Space Sword, Sailor Neptune's Deep Aqua Mirror, and Sailor Pluto's Garnet Orb are based on each item.

 In the Japanese card game “Yu-Gi-Oh!”, “Hu-Li the Jewel Mikanko” is based on the “Yasakani no Magatama” - one of the “Three Imperial Regalia of Japan”.

 In the anime and manga Toilet-Bound Hanako Kun the protagonist, Nene Yashiro, wears Magatama in her hair.

+In the manga Red Eyes Sword, Magatama manifestation is the trump card of Susanoo.

+In the video game Lucid Blocks, the player's XP bar is in the shape of a magatama.

+In Monster Hunter Rise, the Wirebug's general shape and color were inspired by a magatama.